 Wendolyn met her husband Thomas Primavera in 1997 and they joined in marriage and in business.
 They have created a beautiful clinic on Whidbey Island where patients come to heal, to laugh, to get rid of their pain and get back their independence.

-Tom Primavera, OTR/L
+Tom Primavera, Occupational Therapist

 Tom was born and raised in Cherry Hill, NJ and completed a Bachelor’s of Arts in Physical Education from University of Richmond in 1977.
 He went on to receive his Bachelor’s of Science in Occupational Therapy at University of Puget Sound in 1986.
 He also received a Master’s degree in Adult Education from Seattle University in 1993.
 He moved to Anacortes and worked at Island Hospital in their outpatient Physical Therapy Department for 17 years, where he started their Occupational/Hand Therapy Department.
 During this time, he was able to start the Hand Therapy Clinic in Oak Harbor.
 He met his wife while working in Anacortes and she joined him in Oak Harbor.
 The two have grown Rue and Primavera to where it is today.
 Tom specializes in upper extremity injuries, including fractures, nerve and tendon injuries, repetitive and over use injuries.
 He loves working with patients of all ages and is very lucky to be working with our local active and retired Navy personnel as well as with their dependents.

 Dr. Dawna Giem, Doctor of Physical Therapy, Certified Pelvic Floor Therapist

 - Northeastern University

 - Doctorate in Physical Therapy